galeone/galeone.github.io/_posts/2020-03-26-facectrl-control-media-player-face.md

 We want to have a lightweight image processing pipeline, thus we need the face detection and tracking blocks that:

-1. Executes in real time, thus a fast execution.
+1. Execute in real time, thus a fast execution.
-2. Has a low memory footprint.
+2. Have a low memory footprint.

 At this purpose, OpenCV offers us a whole set of ready to use [Haar Feature-based cascade classifiers](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_objdetect/py_face_detection/py_face_detection.html) trained to detect faces.
 These classifiers work on a pyramid of images and thus, the classifiers themselves are capable of working efficiently on images with different resolutions.
 OpenCV (**note:** not the python module, you need OpenCV installed system-wise) comes with this pre-trained models ready to use, we only need to load the parameters from XML files.